 Complete the Free Application for Federal Student Aid (FAFSA) by March 10.
 By meeting the priority FAFSA deadline, eligible Indiana residents are considered for state aid.
 You can submit your FAFSA at www.fafsa.gov.
 Additionally, by meeting the priority receipt deadline students will receive maximum consideration in the aid awarding process.

 Verify with the Office of Undergraduate Admissions all required information is submitted.Make sure that all of your credentials and transfer credits (if applicable) have been received.
 If you have further questions, please contact firstname.lastname@example.org.

-Check the mail, your Financial Aid Notification (FAN) should be arriving in late March.
+Check the mail, your Financial Aid Notification (FAN) will arrive as early as January, depending on how early you submitted your FAFSA.
 Take time to review your FAN with your family.
 Your financial aid notification gives you the details about your financial eligibility, expected costs, and other important information.

 Schedule your orientation at IUPUI.
 Student Financial Services offers comprehensive programs for students and parents at orientation.
 The orientation reservation system opens in March for

 those admitted for the fall term (and October for spring term admits).
 To sign up for your new student orientation and placement test, please click here.

 Apply for on-campus housing.
 When living on campus, IUPUI students can gain a sense of togetherness and understand the true value of student life.
 To apply for housing, please click here.

 Accept, Reduce, or Decline any Federal student loans or Federal Work Study funding that you